Why Is My Cockatiel Scared of Me? 8 Proven Ways to Build Trust

 How to correct this:

-• Allow your cockatiel time to adapt without pushing them to interact.
+- Give time to your cockatiel to adapt without pushing them to interact.

-• Keep their cage in a quiet, safe area where they can observe you.
+- Keep their cage in a quiet, safe place where they can see you.

-• Speak gently to them and let them get used to your presence before trying to handle them.
+- Let them get used to your presence and speak gently before trying to handle them.

 Lack of Socialization: A Key Reason Why Your Cockatiel Is Scared of You